nemster/fund_manager/README.md

 This software is composed of multiple blueprints:
 - `FundManager` is the main blueprint, it must be instatiated first.
 - `MultiDexWrapper` is a consistent interface towards pools from Ociswap, Caviarnine and DefiPlaza.
 - `MultiOracleWrapper` is a unique interface towards Morpher, Ociswap and two simple internal oracles.
-It also defines the `DefiProtocol` interface that can be used to talk to different protocols; the current implementation of the interface are:
+The software also contains the `DefiProtocol` interface that can be used to talk to different protocols; the current implementation of the interface are:
 - `FluxWrapper`  for managing liquidity in the Flux protocol.
 - `OciswapLpPool2Wrapper` for managing liquidity in the newest Ociswap pools.
 - `SurgeWrapper` for managing liquidity provided to Surge.